Daniel E. Ho

-Daniel E. Ho is an American lawyer, currently the William Benjamin Scott and Luna M. Scott Professor of Law at Stanford Law School.
+Daniel E. Ho is an American legal scholar and political scientist who is currently the William Benjamin Scott and Luna M. Scott Professor of Law at Stanford Law School.

 Education and training

 Ho earned his B.A. degree at the University of California, Berkeley, his Ph.D. in government at Harvard University in 2004, and his J.D. degree from Yale Law School in 2005.

 Professional experience

 Ho clerked for Judge Stephen F. Williams, a judge on the United States Court of Appeals for the District of Columbia Circuit.
 He was also a postdoctoral fellow at the Institute for Quantitative Social Science at Harvard University.